Top Things to Consider and Plan Before Starting a Commercial Construction Project

 Planning, Permitting, and Financing Time

 The pre-construction phase is usually the longest phase of a project.
-First, getting any architectural plans drawn, reviewed, and finalized can take one to three months.
+First, getting any architectural plans drawn, reviewed, and finalized can take one to four months.
 Then there’s permitting; depending on the municipality, this usually takes 2-12 weeks.
 Lastly, once a permit is in-hand, mobilization of subcontractors can take 1-3 weeks, depending on the project size and complexity.

 Of course, with expert planning, some of these requirements can be worked on concurrently, shortening the timeline.